Bashqar Gol Lake

-Bashqar Gol Lake (بشقارگول چھت) is a high altitude alpine lake located in the Laspur valley of Upper Chitral District, about 170 km from Chitral town, in Khyber Pakhtunkhwa province of Pakistan.
+Bashqar Gol Lake (بشقارگول چھت) is a high altitude alpine lake located in the Laspur valley of Upper Chitral District, about 170 km from Chitral town, in the Khyber Pakhtunkhwa province of Pakistan.
 With a surface area of 1.639 km2, it is the 4th largest lake in northern Pakistan by surface area.

-The lake is accessible by a four-wheel drive vehicle to the village of Sor Laspur followed by a 20 kilometers hike, and is often utilized for camping on the way to base camp of the peak Thalo Zom or to cross Thalo Pass.
+The path to the lake is accessible by four-wheel drive vehicles up to the village of Sor Laspur, followed by a 20-kilometer hike, and is often utilized for camping on the way to base camp of the Thalo Zom peak or to cross the Thalo Pass.

 Geography

 The Bashkargol Lake lies at the foothills of the Hindu Kush mountains at an elevation of 3679 m, surrounded by meadows on its south, forest on its north, and mountains on its east and west.
 It covers an area of 200 ha.
 The Bashkargol lake is fed by melting glaciers and springs of the Hindu Kush mountain including the glaciers from Thalo Zom, Gochhar Sar and Kharakhali Peaks.
 The outlet from the lake gives rise to Laspur River, the major left tributary of the Chitral River which meets the Yarkhun River at the town of Mastuj to form the Mastuj River.